 The only tangible item that Dad possessed from his father was a passport.
 Howard was twenty-one at the time his passport was issued.
 The photograph inside was the only picture of Howard in our possession for years.

-Howard Lowe, my father, the youngest son of John Aquilla Lowe and Minnie Curry, grew up on the tranquil island of Green Turtle Cay, Abaco in the Bahamas.
+Howard Lowe, my father, the youngest son of John Aquilla Lowe and Minnie Curry, grew up on the small island of Green Turtle Cay, Abaco in the Bahamas.
 As a young man, he enlisted with Hartley Roberts, his brother-in-law, working as the first mate on the mail boat, Priscilla.

 Journals of John W. Lowe